Five Developments to Watch in Medical Lab Science (2026)

 A key component of a personalized treatment philosophy is the concept of precision medicine.
 To this end, pharmacogenomics can be used to read an individual’s genetic structure and prescribe the best medication for them based on those genetic factors.

-Each year, as many as 100,000 deaths occur worldwide according to the FDA.
+Each year, as many as 100,000 deaths occur worldwide, according to the FDA.
 Personalized medicine stands to significantly decrease this number in the coming decade by inventing methods of identifying the relationship between genotype, phenotype, and adverse drug reactions in individual patients.
-Pharmacogenomics scientists can help the pharmaceutical industry predict a higher variety of adverse drug reactions at a faster rate than current research methods.
+Pharmacogenomics scientists can help the pharmaceutical industry predict a broader range of adverse drug reactions more quickly than current research methods.

 Kenneth Parker